-Some breast cancer cells grow with the help of estrogen and/or progesterone (female hormones produced in the body).
+Some breast cancer cells need estrogen and/or progesterone (hormones produced in the body) to grow.
 These cancer cells have special proteins inside, called hormone receptors.

 A pathologist determines the hormone receptor status by testing the tumor tissue removed during a biopsy.

 Most (about 70-80 percent) breast cancers are hormone receptor-positive [20,40].

 Hormone receptor status is part of breast cancer staging and helps guide your treatment.

 Learn about hormone receptor status information on a pathology report.

 Hormone receptor-positive breast cancers can be treated with hormone therapy drugs.
 These include tamoxifen and the aromatase inhibitors, anastrozole (Arimidex), letrozole (Femara) and exemestane (Aromasin).
 Ovarian suppression, with surgery or drug therapies, is also a hormone therapy.

 Hormone receptor-negative breast cancers are not treated with hormone therapies because they don't have hormone receptors.

 Learn about hormone therapy for the treatment of early and locally advanced breast cancers.

 Learn about hormone therapy for the treatment of metastatic breast cancers.